 The history of the ward church goes back to the eleventh century.
 It is dedicated to St Stephen the Martyr and was replaced by a Gothic church on the present site in 1439.
 The church was lost once more in the Great Fire of 1666 and Sir Christopher Wren built the existing church between 1672-1679.

 The Bank of England was first established in Walbrook, a street in the City of London, it moved to its current location in Threadneedle Street in 1734 and thereafter slowly acquired neighbouring land to create the edifice seen today.

 The Bank is custodian to the official gold reserves of the United Kingdom and many other countries.
-The vault, beneath the City of London, covers a floor space greater than that of the third-tallest building in the City, Tower 42, and needs keys that are three feet long to open.
+The vault beneath covers a floor space greater than that of the third-tallest building in the City, Tower 42, and needs keys that are three feet long to open.
 These gold deposits are estimated to have a market value of around £156,000,000,000.
 If Walbrook Ward was an independent state, it would make it the wealthiest in the world on a per capita basis.

-The Bank of England Museum has a unique selection of displays and exhibits, covering its role in maintaining monetary and financial stability through, a banknote gallery, the history of the Bank, its buildings, and the people who have shaped it over more than 300 years.
+The Bank of England Museum has a unique selection of displays and exhibits, covering the Bank’s role in maintaining monetary and financial stability, a banknote gallery, the history of the Bank, its buildings, and the people who have shaped it over more than 300 years.